brendonsoto/dotfiles_orig/my_wiki/MyBook.md

 *What background knowledge is necessary?*
 None.
 I will assume I will forget a lot because I do, for better and for worse.

+*What version of GHC was this written with?*
+8.4.3

 *How esoteric will you get?*
 I will try to stick to what's most known within the community.
 Anything else will be noted.